ConnectThink/swift-style-guide/README.markdown

 When naming optional variables and properties, avoid naming them like `optionalString` or `maybeView` since their optional-ness is already in the type declaration.

-For optional binding, shadow the original name when appropriate rather than using names like `unwrappedView` or `actualLabel`.
+For optional binding, shadow the original name when appropriate rather than using names like `unwrappedView` or `safeLabel`.

 **Preferred:**
 ```swift